-To mark the release of After All Of the Days We Will Disappear Andrew began writing All of the Days, a series of short essays inspired by all of the songs that Andrew, a former arts journalist, has released since 2002, which wryly reflect on everything from Brian Wilson and Michael Jackson to political protest, national identity, Britpop and racism, Scottish independence, portrayals of death in children’s films, and gangster movies.
+To mark the release of After All Of the Days We Will Disappear Andrew began writing All of the Days, a series of short essays inspired by all of the songs he has released since 2002, which wryly reflect on everything from Brian Wilson and Michael Jackson to political protest, national identity, Britpop and racism, Scottish independence, portrayals of death in children’s films, and gangster movies.